secretGeek/documentation/en/design-guidelines/prefer-opah-over-properties.md

  - `ObservableAsPropertyHelper` will take care of raising `INotifyPropertyChanged` events - if you're creating read-only properties, this can save so much boilerplate code.
- - `ObservableAsPropertyHelper` will use `MainThreadScheduler` to schedule subscribers, unless specified otherwise - no need to remember to do this yourself.
  - `WhenAny` lets you combine multiple properties, treat their changes as observable streams, and craft ViewModel-specific outputs.